 Data: With web-based ERP, your data is stored either at your business and is the responsibility of your IT department or it can be stored on the vendors’ servers in third-party data centers.

 Cloud-Based ERP Software

 Cloud-based software is accessed via RDP or Remote Desktop Protocol.
 An RDP connection allows you to connect from your device to another computer over the internet.
-This technology is available for a large range of devices but the RDP client software or application (such as Remote Desktop Connection which is a free application that comes standard on most windows computers) must be installed on the device.
+This technology is available for a large range of devices but the RDP client software or application (such as Remote Desktop Connection which is a free application that comes standard on most Windows computers) must be installed on the device.
+Instead of going to a web browser to access the software, you instead connect through RDP to the application on your device.
+In both cases, you're still using the internet to connect to the system.
 Blue Link is a cloud-based solution that follows a monthly subscription-based payment method.
 Download our ERP Pricing Guide so you can budget your ERP implementation accordingly.

 Data: With cloud-based ERP, your data is strictly stored on the cloud and managed by the vendors’ in-house professionals in multiple secure data centers.

 Added Security: If working remotely, all Blue Link customers must use a VPN or Virtual Private Network when connecting to our cloud-based ERP as part of our security features when employees are not at their office.
 A VPN is a way to access the internet other than accessing it via Wi-Fi or hardwired connection and it provides an additional layer of security by masking your IP Address.
 To learn more about what a VPN is click here.